ambroise-leclerc/CEF/README.md

 ### Platform Detection Issues
 The build system automatically detects your platform.
 If detection fails:
-- Ensure you're running on a supported platform (Linux x64 or macOS x64)
+- Ensure you're running on a supported platform (Linux x64, macOS x64, or Windows x64)
 - Check the CMake output for platform detection messages

 ## Licensing